of Months

 What to know before you freeze anything

 Freezing food successfully is a cinch when you follow these tricks.
 You’ll never have to worry about freezer burn or clumpy foods again.
 Psst: Freezer-burned food may not look good, but it is safe to eat.
-If you still want to avoid freezer burn, though, follow these tips.
+These products make freezing food so much easier.

 - Use a thermometer to monitor your freezer.
 For optimum quality, it should be 0°F.